Russia says Kiev will face justice for 'bloody crime' in Ukraine

 Lavrov said Moscow was committed to implementing an agreement struck in Geneva on April 17 between Ukraine, Russia, the United States and the European Union to ease tensions in Ukraine and disarm illegal groups but accused Washington of distorting it with "one-sided demands".

-The Defence Ministry said it was ready for "unbiased and constructive" talks with the United States to stabilize the situation.
+The Defence Ministry said it was ready for "unbiased and constructive" talks with the United States to stabilise the situation.

 U.S. President Barack Obama, who accuses Moscow of sending agents to coordinate the unrest in the east, as it did before seizing Ukraine's Crimea region in February, is planning to call allies in Europe later in the day to nudge them towards tougher sanctions.